Phu Quoc is the pearl island of Vietnam and developing as fast as any other prime tourist location in Southeast Asia.

 The island feautures over fourty kilometers of sandy beaches, enough space to set up your base camp at the beach without it getting overly crowded.
 Not even German tourists need to reserve their chairs with towels in the evening.
 The selection of beaches starts with the picturesque white sands of Sao Beach over the long stretches of palmtree-backed length of Long Beach to the hidden coves and tiny semi-private shores of Ong Lang Beach.

 While this destination is famous for it's pristine beaches and relaxed atmosphere, shopping opportunities are rather scarce.

 Famous in all of the Mekong region for it's great selection of sea food, Duong Dong night market is a must-taste on your tropical island vacation.
 Try sea urchins, various shells, mollusks and crustacea in many different flavours.
 The souvenirs here are rather cheap in price as well as quality.

 There is one Co-Op Mart in Duong Dong and that's it.
 If you are searching for items of your daily needs, try one of the small local shops that can be found everywhere where islanders live.

 Every major town has a market.
 The speciality there is fish sauce, pepper and dried seafood.
 And fresh fish, fruits and vegetables of course.
-Markets.

 Coi Nguon Museum